RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-12-01_Reddit_comments.md

 "You have not sold me on anything I care about because you've sent sooooo much time arguing against a position I simply don't have the capacity to have.
 I literally don't know enough about this platform to care like you seem to think I do." - do not have the capacity to gain knowledge?
 To ome to reddit, encounter a link to Washington Monthly about an agreement in year 2012 about Donald Trump, and have the capacity to learn from a professional author who wrote it (Martin Longman)?
 The person is using Reddit to scream at me about my message, but only seems to think the problem of mob mentality (and Reddit automated media banning) is a topic of two and only two people.
 But I think their real goal was to get me suspended / attacked- which they did.
 Whcih is what I am here to document on GitHub

 The person addressing me as a "loony" with reply after reply is anti-Wiki - they circle all around my very concern of how people won't use Wiki style citation / author named sources.
 They don't witness Reddit, they don't document Reddit, they do not see that I am discussing mass man of Reddit's prizing of hate and the avoidance of prizing of sharing Wiki style in colberative goodness.
 Of course, Neil Postman and Marshall McLuhan and James Joyce seemed to have all failed to get this point across to the person reply messaging me and humanity in total.
 Like it or non, RFK Jr has made autism a target.
 Attacking people with autism has been an organized CDC / White House behavior in year 2025.
 Trying to end war and hate - the opposite of organized White House 2025.
 The posting topic was about the White House organized media.
 Alas, what this Reddit user desires (if they are sincere) seems to be what many sports fans desire.
 To talk to other sports fans while watching wealthy people with an amy of USA medical doctors while some person outside the stadium / outside the living room HDTV screen - has no health care at all.
 But that sports star sure got the medical system to entertain an audience.
 And Trump is the entertainment star while people with less charming media talent go without health care.
 The system of fandom to Trump itself is dehumanizing, "loony".
+OPERA_A The Lunatics are We The People society wide.
+Out-group hate abounds.
+Russia won the information war.
+Sing along: https://www.youtube.com/watch?v=QFdkM40KOhE

 https://old.reddit.com/r/nottheonion/comments/1paitik/white_house_publicly_targets_media_outlets/nrte6wr/